 Radisson Blu Bucharest

-Bucharest is a great city to visit for foodies and vegans are not forgotten!
-There are many vegan and vegan-friendly restaurants offering delicious vegan meals.
-I even had a chance to taste an avocado ice cream similar to what they sell in London – I just paid a third of the price.
+Bucharest is a fantastic city for foodies, and vegans are well catered for too.
+The city has plenty of vegan and vegan-friendly restaurants serving creative, delicious meals.
+I even tried an avocado ice cream similar to the ones sold in London — but here it cost only a third of the price!

 16. Astronomical Observatory

 The Astronomical Observatory of Bucharest is a beautiful, old building and open for public during visiting hours (check them out here).
-Try to go there during a clear night so you’ll have a chance to use their telescope for observing.
+For the best experience, try to go on a clear night when you can use the telescope to observe the stars and planets.

 17. The Arch of Triumph

-Paris is not the only city with The Arch of Triumph, Bucharest has its own too.
-The first version of it was built in 1878 after Romania gained its independence.
-It has then been replaced several times, and the new arch you can see now is from 1936.
+Paris isn’t the only city with an Arch of Triumph — Bucharest has its own as well.
+The first version was built in 1878 to celebrate Romania’s independence.
+It was rebuilt several times, and the current arch, which you can see today, dates back to 1936.

 18. Herăstrău Lake

-This beautiful lake is located on the northern side of the city.
-If you need a break from the city life without leaving the city, spend a few hours touring the lake by boat.
+This beautiful lake is located in the northern part of Bucharest.
+If you need a break from the busy city life without actually leaving town, spend a few hours exploring the lake by boat.

-Bucharest also has some green spaces like parks and gardens.
-The Herăstrău Lake is surrounded by a park and other places worth checking out are for example Cișmigiu Gardens and Parcul Alexandru Ioan Cuza.
+Bucharest also has plenty of green spaces, from parks to landscaped gardens.
+Herăstrău Lake is surrounded by a large park, King Michael I Park, and other places worth visiting include the historic Cișmigiu Gardens and the expansive Parcul Alexandru Ioan Cuza.

 20. Pasajul Macca-Vilacrosse